Skills4EOSC-DSCurriculum/DataSteward-Training-Curriculum/resources/4 Policy and Governance/01_Awareness-of-Policies.md

 - **Introductory lecture with slides** (30 mins): Overview of current national OS and RDM policies, the relevant actors in national OS landscape, how national policies connect to institutional policies and activities with examples.
 - **Discussion activity** (30 mins): A researcher is asking help with his/her Data Management Plan (DMP).
 They want to fill in the DMP on how they will publish their data (and software) after the research.
 Help the researcher find guidance on data (and software) publication in the context of your institutional or local open science policy document.
-- **Activity** (30 mins): This can be an additional or alternative activity: Have learners review the data policy of their institution and highlight its key elements.
+- **(Optional) Activity** (30 mins): This can be an additional or alternative activity: Have learners review the data policy of their institution and highlight its key elements.

 ### Materials to Prepare